Aayushmanandhar17/TEC_File_Extractor/Readme.md

-# Extracting TEC data from NOAA .txt file
+# Extracting TEC data from NOAA Website's .txt file

 ### This project is under construction